One elf asked, “Who are you?”

 (“The Goopy Ghost at Christmas”)

-Design a book writing website for book promotion in the digital age and learn to use social media effectively.
+Design a book writing website, with constantly updated content, for book promotion in the digital age and use social media to drive visitors to that site.